geon/ae/readme.md

 	});
 ```

-It's 3 scopes deep, and just barely readable.
+It's 3 scopes deep and just barely readable.
 In a real application it would be even worse.
-We can start with the low hanging fruit and remove the `JSON.parse` and `Promise.all` from inside the rest of the code.
+We can start with the low hanging fruit by breaking out `JSON.parse` and `Promise.all`.

 ```js
 fetchListOfUrls